JRomainG/AFLplusplusCustomMutatorPoC/README.md

 - `afl_custom_init` which allocates memory for the mutator parameters.
-- `afl_custom_fuzz` which mutates the given input by adding a random number of characters at the end of the input.
-- `afl_custom_post_process` which converts the buffer from the mutator's internal representation to a plain buffer.
+- `afl_custom_fuzz` which mutates the given input by adding a random number of characters at the end of the input and converts the buffer from the mutator's internal representation to a plain buffer.
 - `afl_custom_deinit` which frees the memory allocated for the mutator parameters.